What is Product-Led Growth? Definition, Strategy & Metrics

 • One-time fee pricing models: Brands with a one-time fee pricing model, such as selling licenses.

-Product-led vs marketing-led
+Product-led growth vs marketing-led growth

 Comparisons between product-led and marketing-led strategies